-On August 29th the eagerly awaited 14-acre Star Wars: Galaxy’s Edge will open at Disney’s Hollywood Studios.
-In addition to two main rides, the land will have several shops and eateries.
-However, Galaxy’s Edge will open with only the Millennium Falcon: Smuggler’s Run in operation.
+On August 29th the eagerly awaited 14-acre Star Wars: Galaxy’s Edge opened at Disney’s Hollywood Studios.
+In addition to two main rides, the land has several shops and eateries.
+However, Galaxy’s Edge opened with only the Millennium Falcon: Smuggler’s Run in operation.
 Star Wars: Rise of the Resistance is scheduled to open December 5, 2019.
-Here is what we know so far.

-Disney Hollywood Studios will be open to all as of 6 a.m. until 10 p.m. from August 29th through August 31st.
+Disney Hollywood Studios is open to all as of 6 a.m. until 10 p.m. from today through August 31st.
 As of September 1st through November 2nd, The Studios will have Extra, Extra Magic Hours for guests staying onsite.
 This means that guests staying on property will be able to access the park not for one hour prior to opening, but as early as of 6 a.m.!

 HOW TO ENTER STAR WARS: GALAXY’S EDGE

 Star Wars: Galaxy’s Edge is one of the most detailed and immersive lands ever created.
-And even though the land opens with only the Millennium Falcon: Smuggler’s Run operating, the new land will be very popular for a long time.
+And even though the land opens with only the Millennium Falcon: Smuggler’s Run operating, the new land is very popular.

 Fastpass+ service will NOT initially be offered for Millennium Falcon: Smugglers Run (opening August 29, 2019) or Star Wars: Rise of the Resistance, which will open December 5, 2019.

 Even if Disney eventually adds FastPass+ to the rides, there will be so much competition for them that the odds will be like winning the Powerball.
 At times, the Studios could reach capacity and simply stop admitting guests.
-As we go to press, no opening date for the second headliner ride, Star Wars: Rise of the Resistance, has been announced.
 With the opening of Star Wars: Galaxy’s Edge, the Studios will become the second busiest park in Walt Disney World.
 To enjoy all there is to see and do, consider setting aside more than 1 day for the Studios.

 If money is not an issue, staying at the BoardWalk, Yacht Club, Beach Club, Swan, or Dolphin will put you in walking distance to Disney’s Hollywood Studios.
 Staying at one of these is likely a better option than taking a boat to the park.
 Resorts along the Skyliner route may or may not have an advantage in reaching Star Wars: Galaxy’s Edge, as the gondolas’ efficiency remains to be seen.